blanksblanks/Coding-in-C/README.txt

   statements.
 To convert a signed integer to binary, I check if x & (1 << i), in other words if x and its i-th bit equal 1, and in that case print 1 if it is, 0 if it is not, to reproduce x in binary form.
-I tested the code to produce the same values Jae showed in the lab 1 assignment.
+I tested the code to produce the exact same values Jae showed in the lab 1 assignment -- same order, same strings, same spacing.